JesusCabrera84/map-engine/docs/USAGE_GUIDE.md

 **Important**: These controllers and the underlying `geo.js` utilities are **included** in the `@JesusCabrera84/map-engine` package.
 You do **not** need to recreate `geo.js` or copy the controller files if you are using this package.

 ### Using with `GoogleMapEngine` (Recommended)

 If you are using `GoogleMapEngine`, these controllers are already integrated.

 - Use `addVehicleMarker` / `updateVehicleMarker` to trigger Live Motion.
 - Use `startLive()` / `stopLive()` to control the loop.
 - Use `animateTrip(coords)` / `stopTripAnimation()` for replay behaviors.

 ### Using with Custom Map Providers

 If you want to use the `LiveMotionController` with a different map provider (e.g. Leaflet) within the same context:

 1.  **Import**: Import `LiveMotionController` from the package source.
     ```typescript
-    import { LiveMotionController } from '../engine/controllers/LiveMotionController';
+    import { LiveMotionController } from "../engine/controllers/LiveMotionController";
     ```
 2.  **Logic**: The complex logic (smoothing, prediction, loop) is handled internally. `geo.ts` is used internally by the controller, so no extra setup is needed.
-3.  **Adapter**: You simply need to implement the `MarkerAdapter` interface to tell the controller how to move *your* specific map markers.
+3.  **Adapter**: You simply need to implement the `MarkerAdapter` interface to tell the controller how to move _your_ specific map markers.

 ```typescript
 const myAdapter = {